 At its best, humour is a way of connecting with others, of signaling that we're in this together and will be OK.
 Our intention is key.
 The same words can be used to bond or to exclude, to support or humiliate.

-Listen to this podcast by paramedic Joel exploring the role of humour in the emergency responder community
+Listen to this podcast from BASICS Scotland by Advanced Practitioner, Joel Symonds exploring the role of humour in the emergency responder community.